 Have you become bemused when trying to work out which countries are currently safe to travel to or not?
-Which destinations have a ‘travel corridor’ in place and which ones are on the quarantine list?
-If so, this page is for you.
+Which destinations are safe to travel and which ones are on the quarantine list?
+If so, our guides are just what you need.
 We have created an at-a-glance table and guide to share the European destinations that are currently safe and convenient to visit.

 Travelling against FCDO advice – If you do decide to travel when the Foreign Commonwealth & Development Office (FCDO) advises against your chosen destination, we have an arrangement that can provide cover.